Tunisian–Algerian War (1813): War

-On July 23, 1813, The Algerian navy bolstered its forces at the port of La Goulette, numbering 54 sailboats and 25 Gunboats.
-The Algerian force managed to deal considerable damage to the Fort, but was forced to retreat to Algiers on August 4 after suffering considerable damage.
-This would lead to a surprise invasion of the Beylik of Costantine.
+On July 23, 1813, the Algerian navy bolstered its forces at the port of La Goulette, numbering 54 sailboats and 25 gunboats.
+The Algerian force managed to deal considerable damage to the fort, but was forced to retreat to Algiers on August 4 after suffering considerable damage.

-A couple of days later, Youssef launched an invasion of the Province but was pushed back by Nàmane, who successfully gathered enough troops to repel the Tunisians back across to the other side of the border.
-The two regencies suffered from terrible economic crises who were using all of their resources, all thought, The Tunisians were worried about the re imposition of the blockade or another invasion of Kef the following season.
-This led to the construction of another 60 Gunboats.
-On the Tunisian side however, Youssef managed to build a large army in Kef, with more than 40,000 Troops ready for the second invasion.
-The war finally ended in December 1813, when the old Hammuda Pasha agreed to a peace, before dying on September 15, 1814.
+This led to a surprise invasion of the Beylik of Constantine by Youssef.
+Nàmane gathered enough troops to repel the Tunisians.
+The two regimes both suffered from terrible economic crises, as they were using all of their resources for war.
+The Tunisians were worried about the re-imposition of the blockade or another invasion of Kef the following season.
+This led to the construction of another 60 gunboats by Algeria.
+On the Tunisian side however, Youssef managed to build a large army in Kef, with more than 40,000 troops ready for the second invasion.
+The war finally ended in December 1813, when old Hammed Pasha agreed to a peace, before dying on September 15, 1814.